-Sentences can be as short as one word, and as long as 30.
+Sentences can be as short as one word and as long as 30.
 Don’t be afraid to vary the length of the sentences you use in your personal statement!
-A very short sentence can serve extremely well to drive a point home, while a correctly-punctuated longer sentence can help bring flow to your writing and assist you with lengthy descriptions.
-Relying too much on a single sentence length can make your writing sound choppy (if all sentences are short) or entirely too convoluted (if they are all long).
+A very short sentence can serve extremely well to drive a point home, while a correctly-punctuated longer sentence can bring flow to your writing and assist you with lengthy descriptions.
+Relying too much on a single sentence length can make your writing sound choppy (if all sentences are short) or too convoluted (if they are all long).
 Instead, aim for a happy medium where short, medium-length, and long sentences are all combined into a harmonious whole.

 The goal here is to give the admissions member reading your essay a glimpse into the person you are; don’t put a limit on what that might entail.
 Focus on talking about things you love, and not things you think an admissions staffer would love to read about.

-You’ll hear a lot of editors tell you that you need to keep your writing in the personal statement as direct as possible–and that’s certainly true, to a degree.
+You’ll hear a lot of editors tell you that you need to keep your writing in the personal statement as direct as possible.
+That’s certainly true, to a degree.
 Clear, direct writing goes a long way to making your essay readable and intellectually palatable.
 However, the way you choose you to tell your story can be clear and direct without being dry.
 Figure out how you want to tell your story and not just what you want to tell.
 Do you want to relate it in the form of a memory?
 A flashback?
 With multiple anecdotes?
 With dialogue?
 Will you use humor (use this sparingly and wisely)?
 Are you going to talk about an academic subject, or a more personal topic?
 All of these things will affect how you will approach your topic, and they deserve as much consideration as the topic itself.

 The composition of your essay goes hand-in-hand with the approach you’ll take.
 Will you use dialogue?
 Will you focus on descriptions?
 Are you a fan of italics?
 Make sure that the way your physical story looks on paper is as pleasing as the story you’re telling, and that you keep the reader engaged by varying the ways in which it is put together.

-- Part 1: Take Your Time
+- Take Your Time

-- Part 2: Plan It Out
+- Plan It Out

-- Part 3: Get Personal
+- Get Personal

-- Part 4: Get Specific
+- Get Specific

-- Part 6: Step Away
+- Step Away

-- Part 8: Involve Others
+- Involve Others

-- Part 10: Don’t Be Afraid
+- Don’t Be Afraid